 With MarkLogic, you have the perfect system for storing all of your entities (as documents) and your relationships (as triples).

 What is ironic is that with Oracle you would need a database, search engine, and triple store in order to replicate the capabilities you get with MarkLogic’s single unified system.
 With MarkLogic, you get a unified, multi-model database for modern, transactional, enterprise-grade applications.

-Take the Red Pill, 45-min recorded keynote given by MarkLogic SVP of Engineering, David Gorbet for MarkLogic World 16.
+Escape the Matrix, 45-min recorded video given by MarkLogic SVP of Engineering, David Gorbet.
 Great examples of disparate schema integration.

 Aetna: Implementing an Enterprise Operational Data Hub, Mike Fillion, Director, Architecture Delivery, Aetna

 Like what you just read, here are a few more articles for you to check out or you can visit our blog overview page to see more.

 New technology solutions arise in response to new business needs.
 Learn why a data hub platform makes the most sense for complex data.